csueaq/koa-react-seed/README.md

 # usage :

+install docker and docker-compose

 docker build -t koa-react .

-change docker-compose.yml volumes to match your local dir

 docker-compose up

-insert the following data to mongodb :
+create a collection called "user" and insert the following data to mongodb :

 {